Salaryman: Karōshi

 A salaryman asleep on the Tokyo subway.

-Extreme pressure on salarymen can lead to death by overwork, or karōshi.
+Extreme pressure on salarymen can lead to karōshi - literally "overwork death".
 Salarymen feel intense pressure to fulfill their duty to support their family because of the gendered expectations placed on men.
 According to a Washington Post article, the Japanese government struggled for years to pass a law limiting to the number of hours one can work, and the issue has been prevalent since the 1970s.
-In 2014, after 30 years of activism, Japan's parliament (the Japanese Diet) passed a law "promoting countermeasures against karōshi."
+In 2014, after 30 years of activism, Japan's parliament passed a law "promoting countermeasures against karōshi."

-However, many Japanese still criticize the government and believe there should be some form of punishment for companies that violate work hour laws.
-Approximately 2,000 annual applications are filed by the families of salarymen that die of karōshi.
-However, the death toll may be much higher, and "as many as 8,000 of the 30,000 annual suicides each year are thought to be work-related," with "as many as 10,000 non-suicide karōshi deaths per year."

-Karōshi, literally "overwork death," was first diagnosed as a "circulatory disease brought on by stress" in the late 1970s after the 1973 oil crisis, which took a toll on the post-war reconstruction of Japanese industry.
+Karōshi was first diagnosed as a "circulatory disease brought on by stress" in the late 1970s after the 1973 oil crisis, which took a toll on the post-war reconstruction of Japanese industry.
 Since then, the number of deaths from overwork has increased, especially at larger and more prestigious companies.
 In 2002, Kenichi Uchino, a 30-year-old quality-control manager at Toyota, collapsed and died after working over 80 hours unpaid overtime for six months.

-After this incident, Toyota announced that it would begin monitoring their workers' health and would pay for all of their overtime hours.
+However, many Japanese still criticize the government and believe there should be some form of punishment for companies that violate work hour laws.
+In 2007 of 2207 work-related suicides, 672 were attributed to overwork.
+McDonald's and Toyota, both of whom were taken to court regarding long hours of unpaid overtime have since changed policies to pay overtime, reduce expected overtime and in Toyota's case "try to improve its monitoring of workers' health".